vgslavov/RIQ-pub/partitioning/README.md

 Most code related to RDF graph partitioning was written by Dinesh Barenkala (db985@umkc.edu).

-For METIS, please see http://glaros.dtc.umn.edu/gkhome/metis/metis/overview.
+The METIS code is from http://glaros.dtc.umn.edu/gkhome/metis/metis/overview.